su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 For activating the composition-dependent model, the fluid model must be chosen as `FLUID_MODEL= FLUID_MIXTURE`.
 It must be noted that this model is only compatible with `INC_DENSITY_MODEL= VARIABLE`.
 Otherwise, an error message will be displayed during runtime.

 A low-mach number approximation for incompressible flows allows the pressure to be decomposed into dynamic and thermodynamic (operating) pressure (see [Theory]/docs_v7/Theory/).
 The operating pressure is used for computing the mixture density using the Ideal gas law.
 The thermodynamic pressure might strongly affect the density at the inlets, causing unphysical results.
 Therefore, the thermodynamic pressure must be provided by the user for the `FLUID_MIXTURE` model and, it is no longer computed from the free-stream conditions as it is done in the other fluid models.
-As in mixing and combustion processes, the operating pressure is often assumed to be 101325 pa, then this is the default value considered inside SU2 if the thermodynamic pressure is not given in the .cfg file.
+As in mixing and combustion processes, the operating pressure is often assumed as 101325 pa, then this is the default value considered inside SU2 if the thermodynamic pressure is not given in the .cfg file.
 In the.cfg file, the thermodynamic pressure is specified as `THERMODYNAMIC_PRESSURE= 101325.0`.

 Subsequently, the molecular weights and heat capacities at constant pressure must be provided as a list as follows: `MOLECULAR_WEIGHT= W_1, W_2,...., W_N` ,  `SPECIFIC_HEAT_CP = Cp_1, Cp_2,..., Cp_N`.
 The length of the list must match the number of the N species in the mixture.
 Moreover, the mean molecular weight is computed as a mole fraction average, and the mixture heat capacity is computed as a mass fraction average.
 For more information, please see $^{1},^{3}$.